Parallel mechanical computing: Metamaterials that can multitask

-The emphasis of this work is on a class of AMCs which undertakes complex high-order computations such as differentiation, integration, and convolution by manipulating impinging mechanical waves \cite{zuo2018}.
+The emphasis of this work is on a class of AMCs which undertakes complex high-order computations such as differentiation, integration, convolution, and ordinary differential equations by manipulating impinging mechanical waves \cite{zuo2018}.
 One methodology is the Green’s function metamaterial approach \cite{zhang2019time, dong2018optical}, where the Green’s function of the operator of choice is directly realized in real space using, for instance, phase-shifted Bragg grating \cite{bykov2014optical, liu2017design}, and high-index metamaterials \cite{zangeneh2018performing}.
 Alternatively, the metasurface (MS) approach \cite{zhou2020analog, chen2017performing, zuo2017mathematical, zuo2018acoustic} adopted here allows the realization of a broader range of complex operators by implementing subwavelength metasurfaces positioned between spatial Fourier transformers, foregoing the need to integrate sophisticated geometries \cite{zangeneh2021analogue}.
-The aforementioned approaches, while effective, are inherently limited to single-task configurations, as exemplified by Fig.~\ref{fig1}A. As such, to conduct multiple operations, current state-of-the-art AMCs can either execute two identical tasks (e.g., spatial differentiation of two different incident signals) one after the other, i.e., in series, or two distinct tasks (e.g., spatial differentiation and integration of an incident signal) via two independent AMCs, as depicted in Fig.~\ref{fig1}B. This inability to concurrently perform multiple tasks represents a major obstacle to advancing mechanical computing, and crossing this hurdle can be conducive to conceptual devices with broader computational capabilities \cite{rajabalipanah2022parallel}.
+The aforementioned approaches, while effective, are inherently limited to single-task configurations, as exemplified by Fig.~\ref{fig1}A. As such, to conduct multiple operations, current state-of-the-art AMCs can either execute two identical tasks (e.g., spatial differentiation of two different incident signals) one after the other, i.e., in series, or two distinct tasks (e.g., spatial differentiation and integration of an incident signal) via two independent AMCs, as depicted in Fig.~\ref{fig1}B. This inability to concurrently perform multiple tasks within the same system represents a major obstacle to advancing mechanical computing.
+Given the intricate configurations of the operator substrates and the number of unit cells involved, the notion of using a new sub-unit for every additional computational task exponentially increases the AMC footprint in a manner that is both inefficient and impractical.
+As such, crossing this hurdle can be conducive to conceptual devices with broader computational capabilities \cite{rajabalipanah2022parallel}.